Trump vows quick action on 'barbaric' Syria chemical attack

 “A number of very powerful states are directly involved in the conflict in Syria, and yet they have completely failed to halt this ominous regression towards a chemical weapons free-for-all,” Zeid Ra’ad al-Hussein said in a statement.

-Britain said it was working with its allies to agree a joint response to the reported chemical attack.
-France said it would work closely with the United States on a response to Sunday’s attack.
-Both countries agreed responsibility for the strike must be established, as did Turkey.
+Britain said it was working with its allies to agree a joint response to the attack.
+France said it would work closely with the United States on a response.
+Both countries agreed responsibility for the strike must be established, and Turkey also called for an investigation.

 President Emmanuel Macron has issued repeated warnings previously that France would strike if proof of lethal chemical attacks were established.
 But Paris stopped short of apportioning blame on Assad’s forces for Saturday’s attack.